Master of Architecture (M.Arch)

-The M.Arch program is built on CMU’s 100-year tradition of training architects in the practice of design and technical fundamentals, with the opportunity to engage with SoA’s long-standing expertise in sustainable (MSSD), computational (MSCD), urban (MUD), or public interest design (UDBS), or construction management (MSAECM).
-Our M.Arch program’s strategically small size allows students to shape their individual educational agendas and career paths as they interact directly with leading-edge research projects in the school and community, and around the world.
+Our M.Arch program is built on CMU’s 100-year tradition of training architects in the practice of design and technical fundamentals, as well as the SoA’s long legacy of leading-edge research.
+Students and faculty from around the world engage both the core of the discipline and tackle the great challenges of our built environment in focus areas of sustainable design (MSSD), computational design (MSCD), urban design (MUD), public interest design (UDBS), or construction management (MSAECM).
+Our M.Arch program’s strategically small size allows our self-motivated students to shape their individual educational agendas and career paths as they interact directly with a broad array of vertically integrated studios and advanced research projects in the school, the university, the local community, and around the world.

 What Distinguishes the M.Arch at CMU?

 Pittsburgh: The City Everyone is Talking About

 Where better to study architecture than in a venerable city with both an industrial heritage and a tech-driven future, with rich cultural institutions and a dynamic start-up culture?
 The buzz you’ve heard is true: Pittsburgh is one of the USA’s most livable, affordable, green innovation hubs that provides the perfect home and laboratory for research, design, working, and living.

 Small Program Size

 Integration of Arts and Tech

-Set within one of the world’s preeminent technical research universities and a College of Fine Arts, the M.Arch constructs leading-edge learning experiences at the intersection of the arts and technology, allowing students to create successful futures in careers only they can envision.
-In SoA’s M.Arch program, technology is more than a technique or tool: we emphasize digital workflows and the seamless integration of computation, systems analysis, and data into our creative design and invention processes.
-M.Arch students have access to a host of learning and research spaces, including the Intelligent Workplace (IW), Computational Design Lab (CoDe), Design Fabrication Lab (dFab), and the Urban Design Build Studio’s (UDBS) Project_RE_.
+Set within one of the world’s preeminent technical research universities focused on technology, and within a College of Fine Arts, the M.Arch constructs leading-edge learning experiences at the intersection of the arts and technology, allowing students to create successful futures in careers only they can envision.
+In the SoA’s M.Arch program, technology is more than a technique or tool: we emphasize digital workflows and the seamless integration of computation, systems analysis, and data into our creative design and invention processes.
+M.Arch students have access to a host of learning and research spaces, including the Intelligent Workplace (IW), Computational Design Lab (Code Lab), Design Fabrication Lab (dFab Lab), and the Urban Design Build Studio’s (UDBS) Project RE_.

 Integration of Design and Research